stackblitz/docs/docs/platform/api/javascript-sdk.md

 ---
-title: &title JavaScript SDK
+title: JavaScript SDK
-description: &description The StackBlitz JavaScript SDK lets you programmatically create StackBlitz projects to be opened in a new window or embedded in your docs, example pages, or blog posts.
+description: The StackBlitz JavaScript SDK lets you programmatically create StackBlitz projects to be opened in a new window or embedded in your docs, example pages, or blog posts.
-head:
-  - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/javascript-sdk.png'}]
-  - ['meta', {name: 'twitter:title', content: *title}]
-  - ['meta', {name: 'twitter:description', content: *description}]
+og_image: javascript-sdk.png
 ---

 # {{ $frontmatter.title }}